 Unlike the Georgetown and Lakeshore lines that had started up before it, the Richmond Hill GO train was the first all-new GO train service.
-It did not replace a Canadian National, Canadian Pacific or VIA Rail commuter train, although VIA and Ontario Northland did operate along the route, making a stop just north of where the current Oriole station now sits.
+It did not replace or duplicate a Canadian National, Canadian Pacific or VIA Rail commuter train.
+Although VIA and Ontario Northland did operate along the route, making a stop just north of where the current Oriole station now sits, their trains did not stop at Richmond Hill or Langstaff.
 Also, unlike the Georgetown line then in service at the time — and every line opened since — the trains on the Richmond Hill line were stored at Willowbrook instead of at the suburban terminus, requiring deadhead runs early in the morning and late in the evening.

 A Tour of the Line